 2. Creating Spiritual Connection

 If you are a follower of faith-based practices the use of mantras is a method to connect with God’s forces.
-Chanting sacred mantras like “Hare Krishna” in Hinduism or “Namo Amitabha Buddha” in Buddhism conveys devotion through sound.
+Chanting sacred phrases like “Hare Krishna” in Hinduism or “Namo Amitabha Buddha” in Buddhism shows devotion through sound.

 3. Healing and Energy Balance

 Many believe that every mantra is a unique sound that help the mind and body.
-Many consider that particular mantras help balance chakras or energy centers that are located within the body.
+Many people believe that particular mantras help balance chakras or energy centers located within the body.
 Many believe that chanting helps align these chakras and enhances physical and emotional well-being.

 4. Developing Discipline

 Mantras require discipline as well to repeat them consistently.
-A lot of practitioners employ mala beads to track the number of times they have recited in completing a specific number of mantras (often at least 108).
+Many practitioners use mala beads to count how many times they recite mantras.
+They often aim for at least 108 recitations.
 This exercise builds self-control and helps to promote a peaceful lifestyle.

 Even in the absence of traditional spiritual practices, people make use of mantras to boost concentration.
 Sportsmen may repeat motivational words to remain focused.
 CEOs can use affirmations to keep them in a state of calm and make informed choices.